Twin Cities Housing Review June 2019

-The most significant gain in sales rests at the highest end of the market above $1,000,001with a 13.8 percent increase over last year at this time.
+The most significant gain in sales rests at the highest end of the market above $1,000,001with, a 13.8 percent increase over last year at this time.
 The most significant price gains were in the condo market, with a median price of $182,900, up 11.5 percent.
 The fastest-selling properties were in the $190,001 to $250,000 price range at 34 days.
-Homes in the $1,000,001 and above bracket took the longest to sell averaging 166 days.
-Reviewing supply we see market-wide inventory levels were down 1.3 percent.
-Single-family homes lost the least inventory at a 1.1 while the stock of townhomes declined 3.4 percent and condos 2.8.
+Homes in the $1,000,001 and above bracket took the longest to sell, averaging 166 days.
+Reviewing supply, we see market-wide inventory levels were down 1.3 percent.
+Single-family homes lost the least inventory at 1.1 while the stock of townhomes declined 3.4 percent and condos 2.8.

 Our economy continues to chug along nicely, but there are signals that the expansion is slowing down.
-The expectation for the rate of inflation is to remain below 2 percent, which the Fed considers a healthy pace.
+The expectation for the inflation rate is to remain below 2 percent, which the Fed considers a healthy pace.
 Following a string of increases in the interest rate, the Fed is expected to lower the rates this year, reacting to pressure from the White House to spur economic activity.
-However, the current interest rate for a 30 year fixed loan when I checked today is 3.875 percent, and that is good news for both buyers and sellers alike.
+However, when I checked today, the current interest rate for a 30 year fixed loan is 3.875 percent, and that is good news for both buyers and sellers alike.

 New Construction in the Twin Cities

-Still, not enough new homes are being built to keep up with housing demand, especially at the lower price levels.
+Still, not enough new homes are being built to keep up with housing demand, significantly lower prices.
 Nothing has changed over the months.
-Builders cannot make a profit constructing homes for the entry-level market because of the high costs of material, regulations, and labor shortages.
+Builders cannot profit from constructing houses for the entry-level market because of the high costs of material, regulations, and labor shortages.

 From the June BATC Hotsheet

 Now for the good news!
-Single-family construction soared like an eagle in June, with building permit number up 21 percent after four months of declines.
-“With mortgage rates falling, the economy steaming ahead and low existing housing inventory, now is a great time to build a home,” said John Rask, president of Housing First Minnesota.
-“There is serious demand for single-family housing in the Twin Cities and the strong permit numbers we see this month is what we expected to see all year.”
+Single-family construction soared like an eagle in June, with building permit numbers up 21 percent after four months of declines.
+"With mortgage rates falling, the economy steaming ahead, and low existing housing inventory, now is a great time to build a home," said John Rask, president of Housing First Minnesota.
+"There is serious demand for single-family housing in the Twin Cities, and the strong permit numbers we see this month is what we expected to see all year."

 According to the Keystone Report for Housing First Minnesota data, 711 new building permits were issued to construct 1,480 units of housing.
-Lakeville took top awards with 52 permits, Lake Elmo second with 46, Blaine with 37, Plymouth with 35, and last but not least Woodbury with 33 building permits issued.
-The value of the completed housing for those permits is estimated to be $289, 089,940.
+Lakeville took top awards with 52 tickets, Lake Elmo second with 46, Blaine with 37, Plymouth with 35, and last but not least, Woodbury with 33 building permits issued.
+The value of the completed housing for those permits is estimated to be $289 089,940.

 Minneapolis-St.Paul Housing Market June Summary

 Overall when you look at the market for housing in the Twin Cities, there is a lot to make us feel optimistic.
-Housing values continue to climb.
-Mortgage rates have us smiling.
+Housing values continue to climb, and mortgage rates have us smiling.
 New construction is increasing.
-The only factor to really fault is the shortage of housing at the lower pricing levels.
+The only factor to really fault is the housing shortage at the lower pricing levels.